rabbah/nimbella-cli/doc/README.md

-  trigger     work with triggers update      update the nim CLI web         work with web contents workbench   send commands to the Nimbella workbench
+  trigger     work with triggers update      update the nim CLI web         work with web contents workbench   open Nimbella workbench with login or command
 ```

 These commands fall into four categories, described in the following sections.